• Skip to primary navigation

 • Keto Starbucks Lemon Loaf

-But, out of all the recipes I've tried and tested, chia seed puddings have become a staple in my meal plan.
+But, out of all the recipes I've tried and tested, keto chia seed puddings have become a staple in my meal plan.
 Not only is it delicious, but it's also packed with nutrients and super easy to make!

 ingredients needed to make chia seed pudding